 You are first prompted to enter the number of periods of usage you like to base the results on.
+The # of periods is your replenishment periods.
+For example of you run replenishment daily one period is equal to one day.

-In the example below, the report shows that 31 of item code 12104 should be transferred from the Atlanta warehouse to the Seattle warehouse.
+In the example below, the report shows there is excess of item code 12104 in Miami that should be transferred to Atlanta and Seattle.